Buying a Leasehold House in the UK: What You Need to Know

 A Quick Guide to Buying a Leasehold in the UK

-Purchasing a leasehold property in the UK means that you own the property for a fixed period of time, but not the land it stands on.
+Are you considering buying a leasehold house in the UK?
+Purchasing a leasehold property means that you own the property for a fixed period of time, but not the land it stands on.
 The land remains owned by the freeholder, and you may have to pay ground rent or service charges.
 Leasehold ownership is common for flats, but it can apply to houses too.
 Here’s a simplified guide to help you navigate the process.

 Sterling Stamp’s Expertise in Leasehold Purchases